California’s Insurance Crisis: A Turning Point at State Farm’s Emergency Hearing

 The Department of Insurance: A Surprising Ally

-According to Susman, this rare alignment between the CDI and an insurer reflects the severity of the crisis.
+Susman noted that this rare alignment between the CDI and an insurer highlights the severity of the crisis.

-“The Department understands that this is about stability,” Susman noted.
+“The Department understands that this is about stability,” Susman emphasized.
 “If the state’s largest insurer can’t stay solvent, the repercussions could be catastrophic for the entire market.”

-The CDI also emphasized an important safeguard: if State Farm’s projections turn out to be overstated, the company has pledged to refund policyholders the difference plus interest.
-This assurance made the proposal politically palatable, offering the public a “no-lose” scenario — at least in theory.
+Moreover, the CDI included a crucial safeguard in its approval: if State Farm’s projections prove overstated, the company has committed to refunding policyholders the difference, with interest.
+This assurance has made the proposal more palatable to the public, at least in theory.

 Consumer Watchdog: Crying Foul

-- Financial hardship is not a valid justification for a rate increase.
+- Financial hardship should not be used as justification for a rate hike.

 - State Farm allegedly waived certain procedural rights that would have allowed for a proper emergency filing.

-- The company’s financial issues are self-inflicted — stemming from management decisions, not regulatory restrictions.
+- The company’s financial problems were self-inflicted, stemming from mismanagement rather than regulatory restrictions.

-“This idea that companies can just ‘declare hardship’ and raise rates is nonsense,” he said.
+“This idea that companies can just ‘declare hardship’ and raise rates is nonsense,” Susman countered.
 “No insurer wants to go through an emergency proceeding.
 It’s public, it’s political, and it invites intense scrutiny.
 This is a last resort.”

 Inside the Hearing: High Stakes, Little Power

-Given that the CDI has already voiced its support, Susman predicts that approval is virtually certain.
+Given that the CDI had already expressed support for the rate increase, Susman believes approval is virtually certain.

-“At this point, it’s just about timing,” he said.
+“At this point, it’s just about timing,” Susman said.
 “The Commissioner will likely approve the rate increase within weeks.
 The data supports it, and politically, the refund provision gives them cover.”

 A Broken Model: Why This Keeps Happening